All Episodes

 We need to fix our grid system to make sure that the electric power gets to the source.

-I mean, I'm for all of the above.
+I'm for all of the above.

-Sean way, we are endowed by our creator with incredible natural resources.
+We are endowed by our creator with incredible natural resources.

-Let's use them to make America number one, and that's by the way, exactly what Donald Trump wants to do.
+And that's, by the way, exactly what Donald Trump wants to do.

-How much consideration do we need to give to the fact that artificial intelligence is now making it that certain industries, certain jobs are going to be obsolete.
+How much consideration do we need to give to the fact that artificial intelligence is now making it that certain industries, certain jobs are going to be obsolete?

-For example, I know that New York City, like cities like Austin are experimenting with robotaxis that are self-driven.
+For example, I know that New York City, like cities like Austin, are experimenting with robo-taxis that are self-driven.

-Uh I know they've developed 18 wheelers that are driverless.
+I know they've developed 18 wheelers that are driverless.

-Uh it seems like there's going to be a lot of displacement in certain industries in terms of working.
+It seems like there's going to be a lot of displacement in certain industries in terms of working.

-Uh, but certainly there are industries and there are professions that are on the bubble, aren't there?
+But certainly there are industries and there are professions that are on the bubble, aren't there?

-Well, there sure are Sean.
+Well, sure are, Sean.

-I mean, you and I have talked about the uh this company LightSpeed that uh is going to build houses with robots, and uh you're looking at uh you mentioned uh the new technology that are already in place.
+I mean, you and I have talked about this company Lightspeed that is going to build houses with robots.

-I mean, the this technological boom is happening.
+I mean, this technological boom is happening.

-It is gonna make us richer.
+It is going to make us richer.

 It is going to change the way we work.

-Um probably to 15 years from now, most trucks will be automated, so we'll have fewer truck drivers, but we'll do other things.
+So we'll have fewer truck drivers, but we'll do other things.

 We've lived through this before.

-Now two out of a hundred do.
+Now, two out of 100 do.

 So the way we work will change.